TomographicImaging/CIL/docs/source/optimisation.rst

     def update_objective(self):
         self.loss.append(self.objective_function(self.x))

-The :code:`Algorithm` provides the infrastructure to continue iteration, to access the values of the objective function in subsequent iterations, the time for each iteration.
+The :code:`Algorithm` provides the infrastructure to continue iteration, to access the values of the objective function in subsequent iterations, the time for each iteration, and to provide a nice print to screen of the status of the optimisation.

 .. autoclass:: ccpi.optimisation.algorithms.Algorithm
    :members: